-Up the driveway of replica stone setts, past the box trees, the cobbles, the blue slate chippings and the saplings with their nursery tags flapping in the breeze to the faux timber door.
+Up the driveway of replica stone setts, past the box trees, the cobbles, the blue slate chippings and the saplings with their nursery tags flapping in the breeze, to the faux timber door.
 A large cockchafer has turned turtle on the doorstep.
 I right it gently with the toe end of my boot.

-Another full hour into the delivery and somebody else with a broken arm answered a door.
-This time it was a middle aged man, his sweater bulging over the bad arm with the empty sleeve dangling at his side.
+Twice in succession during my parcel delivery, the door is answered by a middle aged woman with a broken arm*.
+At the next house, the door is answered by a man in his thirties with shaving foam all over his chin.
+Another full hour into the delivery and somebody else with a broken arm answers a door.
+This time it's a middle aged man, his sweater bulges over the bad arm, the empty sleeve dangles at his side.

 *This has happened before: see November 2nd 2010